Full Circle: Increase end-user experience & self service with Zendesk Guide

-This Full circle session will provide best practices on how you can allow your customers to answer their own questions by creating a simple yet powerful knowledge base in Zendesk Guide.
+This Full circle session will provide best practices on how you can allow your customers to answer their own questions by creating a simple yet powerful knowledge base in your help center.

 During this session, you’ll learn how you can: